petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-4-identity-management-and-sso/integrating-okta-sso.md

 uuid: ba75bce7-ccf4-4c5a-bffe-7c247434dac2
 ---

-# Configuring Liferay DXP as SP and Okta as IdP
+# Integrating Okta SSO

-Clarity customers may use their SAML 2.0 compliant single sign-on Identity Providers to authenticate users with Liferay DXP.
-One of the most known identity management services is Okta, and you'll learn the basic steps to set up your Liferay DXP instance as your Service Provider (SP), and Okta as your Identity Provider (IdP).
+Clarity wants to use Okta, a Security Assertion Markup Language (SAML) based authentication single sign-on service with Liferay.
+They appreciate the convenience of one login for not only Liferay, but the other services they need logins for.
+In addition to authentication, they are relying on Okta to serve as their identity provider (IdP) and sync all user identities with Liferay.
+Continue reading see the basic steps to set up your Liferay DXP instance as the Service Provider (SP), and Okta as the Identity Provider (IdP).

-## Okta configuration
+## Okta Configuration

 1. Log in to [Okta Dev](https://developer.okta.com/login/) and navigate to Admin > Add Application (Shortcuts in the right menu) > Create New App.

+    *Note, this tutorial requires you to have an existing account with Okta to test with.

 1. Select SAML 2.0.